 Dean Meyer has received various awards for her work including the: MetLife Community College Excellence Award for Innovation, Illinois Nurses Association Innovation in Health Care Award, Illinois Community Administrators Award for Innovation, Illinois Nursing Pinnacle Leader of the Year, the Southern Illinois University Outstanding Nursing Alumni Award, the YWCA Woman of Distinction Award.

-Deadline for student and educator scholarship is June 15, 2017.
+The deadline for student and educator scholarship has been extended to September 30, 2017.

 The 2017 National Convention of the Organization for Associate Degree Nursing (OADN) will be held November 17-19, 2017 in Scottsdale, AZ.
 The theme of the convention is Advancing Quality and Safety in Healthcare.